4nth0ny1/rails-crm/Questions.md

+why are we using class methods for kpi, instance method for contact -- name method, and scope methods for everything else.
+Why couldnt' we have just done an instance method for all of them?

+<% if current_user.id == account.user_id %>  why do we need this for the account index list, but not any of the other ones?

+.build vs .new
+does .build create a parent_id. i've read that it used to be necessary in earlier versions of rails for has_many/belongs_to associations, but is not the case anymore and new does the same thing.

+should the accounts_controller have a user_id in the account params method. in what situations would i need to have this there?

 1. can't change color of button text/can't remove text-decoration with bootstrap or unique css
 2. many of the functions of the create pages are not creating objects
 3. connections db (what should be in there)